kipkoechke/alx-higher_level_programming/0x0B-python-input_output/README.md

   - [3-write_file.py](./3-write_file.py): Python function that writes a string to a UTF8 text file and returns the number of characters written.

+* **4. Append to a file**

+  - [4-append_write.py](./4-append_write.py): Python function that appends a string to the end of a UTF8 text file and returns the number of characters appended.